StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP.md

 ---
 ### Downloading

 1. Install the Node version listed in `.nvmrc`.
-[NVM](https://github.com/creationix/nvm) is one way to do this (from the spoke directory):
+This can also be found here:[.nvmrc](https://github.com/MoveOnOrg/Spoke/blob/main/.nvmrc).
+From the spoke directory:
    ```
-   nvm install 12
+   nvm install
-   nvm use 12
+   nvm use
    ```
    - this assumes you have nvm (node version manager) installed.
 If not, either
    * run
    ```
    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash
    ```
-   * or visit [NVM INTRO](https://github.com/nvm-sh/nvm/blob/master/README.md) for a better understanding.
+   * or visit [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md), a great resource for installation if your terminal isn't recognizing nvm or if you'd like more background on these commands.
-   - at this time of this writing, nvm install will install a version above 17 but we want to run 12 and then yarn will have to be installed again, even if you use yarn already.
+   - at this time of this writing, nvm install will install a version above 17 but we want to run 12.
+Yarn will have to be installed again, even if you have yarn installed already, as it will need to be compatible with this version of nvm.

 2. Install yarn.